MEDC0106/PythonWorkshop/README.md

 - Data visualisation:
     - [`matplotlib`](https://matplotlib.org/), [`seaborn`](https://seaborn.pydata.org/)

-If we are using your resource and forgot to add it here, please contact us so that we can rectify this, thank you!
+If we are using your resource and forgot to add it here, please contact us so that we can rectify this.
+Thank you!

 ### Authors